Realiserad/adcs-deployment/README.md

 4. Run the container.
 The Ansible configuration file and a directory with customisations  must be provided on a volume mapped to ``/build`` on the container.
 The output files are written to the ``release`` folder on this volume before the container stops.

-For example, if you are on a Linux-system and use Docker as your container runtime:
+For example, if you are on a Linux system and use Docker as your container runtime:
 ```
 docker run \
   -v $(pwd)/group_vars/all.yml:/build/all.yml \